alexkahn/learnyoujavascript/lyjs.md

 The first example is creating an array literal, the second using what's called a constructor (a way to make a new thing), the third is the constuctor with an argument with an integer literal to let the Array constructor know how long the array will be.

 Arrays can hold all of the primitive types, and any reference types.
-This means we can construct arrays of arrays, a concept that allows us to build mathematical objects like matrices which can represent things like the pixels on a screen.
+This means we can construct arrays of arrays, a concept that allows us to build mathematical objects like matrices which can represent things like the pixels on a screen (think about what a screen really is: a bunch of x,y pairs).
 We can make a mix of types like this:

 ```js
 node> var myArray = [1, true, 'maybe', null, undefined, Date.now(), [0,1,1,0], {}, /^[0-9]+/g];